doughahn/doughahn.io/projects/technical-project-manager/chat-souffle.md

 <figcaption>Demo of the site sending xAPI statements and console logs</figcaption>
 </figure>

-Using custom-built xAPI statements we collected over 3,000 learner activity data points which we aggregated in a dashboard on Veracity Learning's analytics platform.
+Using custom-built xAPI statements we collected over 3,000 learner activity data points which we aggregated in a dashboard on Veracity Learning&rsquo;s analytics platform.
 We built this with a team new to xApi and twine in under 6 weeks.

 #### We went from "0" in xAPI & Twine to: